Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 PowerPoint and Presenting Glossary

-Learn how you can reuse existing slides in PowerPoint 2003 for Windows.
+Learn how you can insert Flash as a movie/video clip in PowerPoint 2010 for Windows.

 Filed Under: